vincent-wat04/tp/docs/UserGuide.md

 **Target Users**: Property agents, sales professionals, and business developers who need to manage large contact lists with company affiliations, tags, and a concise "next meeting" note.

+### Why a CLI fits these users
+Property agents and sales professionals rely on keyboard-driven workflows (rapid entry, batch filtering, repeatable scripts).
+MeetCLI optimizes for speed and automation, reducing friction during lead capture and follow-ups.

+See [Developer Guide → Appendix: Requirements → Target user profile](DeveloperGuide.html#target-user-profile) for the full user profile and underlying assumptions.

 --------------------------------------------------------------------------------------------------------------------

 ## Table of Contents